shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 4, 2019

+**Today's Progress**:

+**Thoughts**

-### Day 1: January 1, 2019
+### Day 3: January 3, 2019

-**Today's Progress**: Worked through Treehouse, Web Design Track, CSS Grid, final section on using Firefox developer tools with Grid, and did a Practice grid layout

-**Thoughts:** Need more practice but makes good sense.
+**Today's Progress**: Worked a little further on UnPlugged project in 206 Skillcrush.
+Figured out how to include fontawesome icons.
+Added in some rough flex layout with a few margins and padding.
+Need to do the same for the about page and the faq page.

+**Thoughts** I find it difficult to exactly replicate how Skillcrush has the code written.
+Makes more sense if I imitate it in a way that makes sense to me but I'm worried it will further confuse the issue if I need help down the road.

 ### Day 2: January 2, 2019